hotosm/osm-tasking-manager2/worker-stats/README.md

-# tasking-manager-stats
+# worker-user-stats

-A small script to generate OSM user statistics from the HOTOSM Tasking Manager
+A small worker script to generate OSM user statistics from the HOTOSM Tasking Manager database.

 ### Overview

-This script is generates timestamp data for users who have used the HOTOSM tasking manager database.
+This script generates timestamp data for users who have used the HOTOSM tasking manager.
 Specifically, edit timestamps in the categories of done, validated, and invalidated, arranged by project and by user.
 For example:

 ```
 "2156(userid)": {